awsdocs/amazon-ec2-user-guide/doc_source/Stop_Start.md

 You can only stop an Amazon EBS\-backed instance\.
 To verify the root device type of your instance, describe the instance and check whether the device type of its root volume is `ebs` \(Amazon EBS\-backed instance\) or `instance store` \(instance store\-backed instance\)\.
 For more information, see [Determine the root device type of your AMI](ComponentsAMIs.md#display-ami-root-device-type)\.

-When you stop a running instance, the following happens:
-+ The instance performs a normal shutdown and stops running; its status changes to `stopping` and then `stopped`\.
-+ Any Amazon EBS volumes remain attached to the instance, and their data persists\.
-+ Any data stored in the RAM of the host computer or the instance store volumes of the host computer is gone\.
-+ In most cases, the instance is migrated to a new underlying host computer when it's started \(though in some cases, it remains on the current host\)\.
-+ The instance retains its private IPv4 addresses and any IPv6 addresses when stopped and started\.
-We release the public IPv4 address and assign a new one when you start it\.
-+ The instance retains its associated Elastic IP addresses\.
-You're charged for any Elastic IP addresses associated with a stopped instance\.
-With EC2\-Classic, an Elastic IP address is dissociated from your instance when you stop it\.
-For more information, see [EC2\-Classic](ec2-classic-platform.md)\.
-+ When you stop and start a Windows instance, the EC2Config service performs tasks on the instance, such as changing the drive letters for any attached Amazon EBS volumes\.
-For more information about these defaults and how you can change them, see [Configuring a Windows instance using the EC2Config service](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2config-service.html) in the *Amazon EC2 User Guide for Windows Instances*\.
-+ If your instance is in an Auto Scaling group, the Amazon EC2 Auto Scaling service marks the stopped instance as unhealthy, and may terminate it and launch a replacement instance\.
-For more information, see [Health Checks for Auto Scaling Instances](https://docs.aws.amazon.com/autoscaling/latest/userguide/healthcheck.html) in the *Amazon EC2 Auto Scaling User Guide*\.
-+ When you stop a ClassicLink instance, it's unlinked from the VPC to which it was linked\.
-You must link the instance to the VPC again after starting it\.
-For more information about ClassicLink, see [ClassicLink](vpc-classiclink.md)\.

-For more information, see [Differences between reboot, stop, hibernate, and terminate](ec2-instance-lifecycle.md#lifecycle-differences)\.

 You can modify the following attributes of an instance only when it is stopped:
 + Instance type
 + User data